Terrie Sultan: Biography

 Sultan was raised in North Carolina.
 Her brother is the artist and printmaker Donald Sultan, based in New York City and Sag Harbor, New York.

 She served in the Peace Corps, stationed in Apia, Samoa (1977). assisting in the establishment of the newspaper Tautai.

 Previously she has served in senior positions at the New Museum of Contemporary Art in New York as Director of Public Affairs and Public Programs (1986–1988), the Corcoran Gallery of Art in Washington, DC, as Curator of Contemporary Art (1988–2000), and as Director and Chief Curator of the Blaffer Art Museum at the University of Houston (2000–2008).
 She has organized more than 40 exhibitions in her career, including Thomas Joshua Cooper: Refuge, From Lens to Eye to Hand: Photorealism 1969 to Today, Chantal Akerman: Moving through Time and Space, and Jessica Stockholder: Kissing the Wall, and Chuck Close Prints: Process and Collaboration.

-She married artist Christopher C. French in 1988.
+She married artist Christopher French in 1988.